hence-io/cli/README.md

 It's suggested that you have a good read over the [Rancher Quick Start Guide](http://docs.rancher.com/rancher/quick-start-guide/) for a good understanding of how to use rancher and rancher-compose (or `hence compose`, which is a convenience wrapper around it).
 Since the rancher server and agents have already been installed for you, you should begin reading at the 'Create a Container through UI' section ([link](http://docs.rancher.com/rancher/quick-start-guide/#create-a-container-through-ui)).

 As well, and at the bare minimum, you should also read this quick overview of [rancher concepts](http://docs.rancher.com/rancher/concepts/) that will shed some light on what rancher is doing and is capable of.

-As well, you should read the documentation for the Hence VM Environment, to get a good idea of how to use it.

 ## Command-Specific Documentation
 Click the appropriate links below to read full documentation of the various Hence CLI commands available.